Fantom-Factory/heroku-buildpack-fantom/README.md

 Because the Fantom installation is a fresh one, before your source can compile, it needs to download and install all external pods dependencies (such as the most excellent [afIoc][afIoc]) into your Fantom environment.
 This is what the (optional) `herokuPreComile` build target is for.

+Note that the `compile` build target is customisable.

 ### 3. Create your web process